Search:

 Trouble with the Jewish Leaders

 A woman lived in a small house built at the foot of a tall mountain.
 The mountain obstructed her view and made the inside of the house dark.
-She had read Jesus’ promise about faith moving mountains.
-(Matthew 17:20) Taking it literally, one night she prayed that the Lord would rem … More
+She had read Jesus’ promise about faith moving ...
+More

 Disbelief

-1. He spat on the ground and made mud.
-His spitting on the dirt violated the Sabbath because, to them, making mud is work.
-A man could not even cut his finger nails or pull out a hair of his beard.
+1. He spat on the ground and made mud: His spitting on the dirt violated the Sabbath because, as to them, making mud was work.
+A man could not even cut his fingernails or pull out a hair of his beard on the Sabbath.

-2. He healed on the Sabbath and the Jewish rule was not to heal on the Sabbath.
+2. He healed on the Sabbath: The Jewish rule was not to heal on the Sabbath.
 Medical attention could only be such as to keep the patient from getting worse, not to make him any better.
 For instance, a man with a toothache could not suck vinegar through his teeth.

-3. He used spit.
-Instruction in the rabbinical literature stated that spit could not be used because spit is medicine.
+3. He used spit: Instruction in the rabbinical literature stated that spit could not be used because spit was medicine.

-The Pharisees knew Christ had broken the Sabbath and since He had broken the Sabbath, He could not be of God.
+The Pharisees knew Jesus had broken the Sabbath.
+Since He had broken the Sabbath, He could not be of God the reasoned.
 Others argued that it was impossible for a sinner to perform miracles.
-Since He did perform a miracle, maybe He was not a sinner.
-So they asked the man his opinion of Christ.
-The beggar was not intimidated by the threats of the Pharisees but boldly responded that He is a prophet (v.
+Since He performed a miracle, maybe He was not a sinner.
+They asked the man his opinion of Jesus.
+The beggar was not intimidated by their threats.
+He boldly responded that Jesus was a prophet (v.
 17).
 The Jews still refused to admit the miracle and said that he probably wasn’t even born blind.
 These religious leaders did not want to see Jesus given this kind of high recognition.
-Then they talked to the parents who confirmed that he was born blind but they didn’t explain how he was healed (vv.
+Then they talked to the parents, who confirmed that he was born blind, but they didn’t explain how he was healed (vv.
 18-21).
-They were afraid of the Jews so wanted their son to speak for himself (vv.
+They were afraid of the Jews, so wanted their son to speak for himself (vv.
 22-23).

 Application